THE REAL COST OF BURNOUT

 Let me explain.

-When you work under a lot of pressure, often lacking a sense of achievement, and little positive feedback, then sooner or later you will lose part of your soul.
-You will be exhausted, as you will continue to try and put all your energy into your work, but without your soul you will need much more effort to produce the same results.
+When you work under a lot of pressure, lacking a sense of achievement, and little positive feedback, then sooner or later you will lose part of your soul.
+You will be exhausted, as you continue to try and put all your energy into your work.
+But without your soul you will need much more effort to produce the same results.
 So, you will be even more tired, and can get to the point when you will not be able to work anymore.

 If you let yourself get to this point, material losses will follow.

-In the middle of a burnout, it’s possible that you’ll feel for months, or years, that you don’t have the strength or the will to start work again.
-You may also be getting ill more often.
-Nevertheless, you must work because everyone has a mortgage, children, a family, so you have to earn money.
+In the middle of burnout, it’s possible that for months, or even years you’ll feel that you don’t have the strength or the will to start working again.
+You might also be getting ill more often.
+Even so, you must work because everyone has a mortgage, children, a family, so you have to earn money.
 You keep pushing it, and you won’t have time to rest until you’re completely worn out.

-A while ago, I asked my readers what they would like me to write about, and one of my friends replied, that he’d like to know more about how I was able to maintain my work-life balance level as a leader.
+A while ago, I asked my readers what they would like me to write about.
+One of my friends replied, that he’d like to know more about how I was able to maintain my work-life balance level as a leader.